A dose of facts: answering your COVID-19 vaccine questions

 “You may still get COVID-19 even after the vaccine, but it will protect you from having a serious case,” adds Ross.
 “Because the clinical trials were designed to look for symptomatic illness, you could still get the virus, but have no symptoms and not know at all.
 We just don't know that yet, because that's not what the clinical trials were designed to measure.”

-For this reason, people should continue to wear masks and social distance even after vaccination.
+For this reason, people who have been vaccinated should continue to wear masks and social distance around unvaccinated individuals.

 “No, absolutely not,” says Jacobs.